-The 15-member Council chaired by Attorney General Bondi, will build on existing state and local partnerships working to combat human trafficking.
+The 15-member Council chaired by Attorney General Moody, will build on existing state and local partnerships working to combat human trafficking.

 Members include law enforcement officers, prosecutors, legislators, as well as experts in the fields of health, education and social services.
-The Council was created through legislation passed and signed into law earlier this year.
+The Council was created through legislation passed and signed into law in 2014.

 About Human Trafficking